-On the other hand, Nigeria is what she is not because of shortage of resources, but because of shortage of dreams; majority of Nigerians don’t have dreams, they just have needs; a need is what you require but lack, while a dream is what your world lack but you have the potentials to offer.
+On the other hand, Nigeria is what she is not because of shortage of resources, but because of the shortage of dreams.
+The majority of Nigerians don’t have dreams; they just have needs.
+A need is what you require but lack, while a dream is what your world lacks but you have the potentials to offer.

-Nigeria’s problem isn’t brought about by lack of money, so funding is not the solution; her problem is brought about by a lack of manners, so reformation is the answer.
-Nigerians have to be reformed; to have the right values…to have their priority right…to be legacy spirited.
+Nigeria’s problem isn’t brought about by lack of money, so funding is not the solution.
+Nigeria’ problem is brought about by a lack of manners, so reformation is the answer.
+Nigerians have to be reformed: to have the right values…to have their priority right…to be legacy spirited.

 Hence, the Nigerian Dream is a social-reformative capsule that shall reform Nigerians to see beyond their nose…plan beyond their belly and build beyond their feet.

 Samson has a dream of a united, intelligent Nigeria…where everyone has a chance to enrich their mind and live a life full of possibility